Stephen Paddock: Career and gambling

 Paddock worked as a postal worker from 1975 to 1978.
 After that, he worked for the Internal Revenue Service until 1984.
 In 1985, he worked as an auditor for the Defense Contract Audit Agency.
-Toward the end of the 1980s Paddock worked for three years as an internal auditor for a company that later merged into Lockheed Martin.
+From 1985 to 1988, Paddock worked as an internal auditor for a company that later merged into Lockheed Martin.
 He was known to have run a real-estate business with his brother Eric.

 Paddock lived in the Greater Los Angeles Area and owned real estate in Panorama City, Cerritos, and North Hollywood from the 1970s to early 2000s.
 He also owned two apartment buildings in Hawthorne, California.
 In addition, he owned an apartment complex in Mesquite, Texas, which he sold in 2012.

 Relatives said Paddock was worth at least when he sold off the real-estate business.
 Among his most profitable investments was an apartment complex purchased in 2004 which gave him more than $500,000 in annual income by 2011.
-IRS records show he made $5–6 million in profits from its sale in 2015.
+IRS records show he made $6 million in profits from its sale in 2015.

 Paddock was an avid gambler, and although the extent to which he profited from it is not clear, his reported gambling winnings might have been substantial.
 He was sometimes seen in high-limit rooms, but he was not well known among high-stakes gamblers in Las Vegas and was not considered a "whale" (high roller) by the casinos.
 His game of choice was video poker, which he had played for over 25 years.
 He usually gambled after dark and slept during the day; he disliked being out in the sun.